 Understanding more about these drugs and their effects on the body helps family and friends recognize the signs of addiction.
-Hopefully, widespread awareness can stem the tide and get people the help they need from facilities that offer evidence-based inpatient amphetamine addiction treatment programs.
+Hopefully, widespread awareness can stem the tide and get people the help they need from facilities that offer evidence-based residential and inpatient addiction treatment programs.

 The FDA classifies amphetamines as synthetic drugs that people take to stimulate the central nervous system.
 When people use these drugs, amphetamines give them more energy, providing focus and to some degree, feelings of euphoria.
 People receive legitimate prescriptions to manage conditions such as narcolepsy and attention deficit hyperactivity disorder (ADHD).

 Despite the fact that individuals are only supposed to take these drugs if a doctor prescribes them, some people also use them illicitly.
 The potent stimulant effects attract people to take amphetamines.
 Some effects are similar to what a person experiences from cocaine.

 These drugs can potentially be psychologically and physiologically addictive.